 - Addressing Trauma and Adversity

 - Mental Health and Behaviour in Schools Guidance.

-- Preventing and tackling bullying
+- · Preventing and tackling bullying

-- Every Interaction Matters
+- Every Mind Matters

 - education-recovery-support

 - MIND-Parenting Capacity and Mental Health

 - NSPCC-Mental Health and Parenting

-- SSCB-Children & Young People who Self Harm or Disclose an Intent to Die by Suicide

 If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, following our process for raising concerns and staff must refer this to the designated safeguarding lead or a deputy.